lawrahkonwea/Capstone-project-MODULE1/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](../../issues/).

+## Show your support

-If you like this project...
+Give a ⭐️ if you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>